 Oswald Garrison Villard – a journalist who donated space for the first meeting’s announcement in the New York Evening Post.

 William English Walling – a white American labor reformer who was also a founder of the National Woman’s Trade Union League.

-Florence Kelly – a political reformer who is well-respected for her fight for the minimum wage, children’s rights, 8-hour workdays and against sweatshops.
+Florence Kelley – a political reformer who is well-respected for her fight for the minimum wage, children’s rights, 8-hour workdays and against sweatshops.

 Charles Edward Russell – an opinion columnist, journalist, editor and activist.